 We started the day with a portage from the campsite around Crooked Chute.
 I actually love camping at the start of a portage.
 The portage is very well maintained and not too challenging.

-We had to line the top part of Rollaway because a fallen trees was sweeping across the river and creating the perfect strainer.
+We had to line the top part of Rollaway because a fallen tree was sweeping across the river and creating the perfect strainer.
 We lined River Right until we were past the strainer.

 From here it was a fairly rocky Class I / II, but we did have one boat get stuck against a rock at a precarious angle.
 The two paddlers stayed in the boat while the barrels fell out and floated down the rapid.
 One of the guides went out to free the boat, but they’d taken on so much water at this point that the boat quickly flipped over.
 Thankfully, our guide providing downstream safety pulled them out with a throw bag and got everyone to shore.